eclectic92/Popular-Movies-Part-2/README.md

 4. Coming soon (currently for US region) - configurable in strings file
 5. Favorites

+Note: pagination has been implemented for tmdb API.
+Currently capped at 10 pages for each category

 Clicking a movie's poster will take the user to a details screen which will display an individual movie's:
 1. title
 2. poster